DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 TheWrongWay focuses on **minimal** examples that can (and probably should) be expanded and improved upon for your project.

 ## Motivation
-While trying to recreate Oskar Stålberg's [Townscaper](https://store.steampowered.com/app/1291340/Townscaper/) I needed a way to do 2D 'cage' mesh deformation, but couldn't find any info on how the algorithm works.
+While trying to recreate Oskar Stålberg's beautiful [Townscaper](https://store.steampowered.com/app/1291340/Townscaper/) I needed a way to do 2D 'cage' mesh deformation, but couldn't find any info on how the algorithm works.
 I had to start from scratch and failed a couple times, so I thought I'd save you some trouble.

 ## Prerequisites
 Some basic Unity/coding experience.
 The intention is not to detail every click you need to make, but the general outline of the code and algorithm.